-Coinjar vs CoinSpot for Australia 2022
+Coinjar vs CoinSpot for 2023

 Although CoinJar and CoinSpot entered the market at pretty the same time in 2013, they did not follow the same development path.
 Despite numerous parallels and trading features with CoinJar, CoinSpot has succeeded in promoting itself as the more popular trading platform.